cvkworld/Calculator/readme.md

-Make a calculator by Using Swing and Java
+Make a calculator by Using Swing and Java.

 OutPut:

 ![Calculator](Capture.PNG)